MyadaRoshdi/P3/writeup.md

 4) 1- counterclock wise track

 I also combined images from  central Camera, left and right Camera with steering angle correction = 0.2.

 To augment the data , I also flipped images and angles from central camera.
+For example, here is an image that has then been cropped and flipped :

+![Original_Untouched_Image][image7]

+![Cropped_Image][image8]

+![flipped_Image][image9]

-For example, here is an image that has then been flipped:I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 Overall, my datasets sizes are: